FirstStreet/fsf_api_access_python/README.md

 <a name="historic"></a>
 #### [Historic](#toc)

-The Historic API provides `Summary` and `Event` data for the given FSIDs.
+The Historic API provides `Summary` and `Event` data for the given SearchItems.
+(More information on the Historic product can be found on the [Historic Page on the First Street Foundation API Data Dictionary](https://docs.firststreet.dev/docs/historic-summary)
+)

 ```python
 historic.<method>